ifndefy/SX-Con/README.md

 <!-- Features -->
 ### Features

-- **Multi-tab Interface**: Separate tabs for Create New, Vendor Tickets, Open Tickets, Settings, and Admin Settings\ -- User Interface is reduced, cleaned, and modernized using tabs to quickly move through options
+- **Multi-tab Interface**: Separate tabs for Create New, Vendor Tickets, Open Tickets, Settings, and Admin Settings/ -- User Interface is reduced, cleaned, and modernized using tabs to quickly move through options
 - **Login Authentication**: login credentials are hashed and stored
 <!-- Add feature description for hashing (Colin Henderson) -->